 Designers who design such clothes are attempting to provide comfort to the mothers during their gestation period.
 Hence, maternity wear was designed loosely and used fabrics like spandex and elastane.
 Besides, women wear maternity even after pregnancy since they have put on a great deal of weight.
 Due to this reason, the products add are of interest to women.

-The outerwear segment's significant market share is accounted for and is expected to grow considerably from 2020 to 2025.
+The outerwear segment's significant market share is accounted for and is expected to grow considerably.
 The main reason for the growth is the increasing interest in the office wear category among pregnant women in the working population across various regions and developing countries like China, India, Argentina, and France.
 Big organizations like H&M and GAP are into the maternity wear section offering t-shirts, camisoles, jeans, and sweatpants of all sizes.

 Online retail channels are anticipated to progress owing to a wide range of products, easily deliverable options, simple payment methods, and penetration of internet and e-commerce businesses over the globe.
 For instance, online retailers such as Jabong and Myntra offer their customers a wide variety of maternity wear.